thatcoderdaniel/tune-it-up/README.md

 ### Test your Lambda Function

 Let's give that Lambda function a test.
 We'll simply do a sample echo operation for now.
-Once DYnamoDB and the API are up, we can go deeper.
+Once DynamoDB and the API are up, we can go deeper.
 The function **should** output whatever input you pass.

 A) Click the **Test** tab right beside **Code** tab
 B) Give **Event name** as **echotest**
 C) Paste below's JSON into the event.
-The field *operations* instructs what the lambda function will perform.
+The field *operation* instructs what the lambda function will perform.
 In our case, it will return the payload from our input event as output.
 Click *Save* to save.

 ```json
 {